ShenoiKunal/ShenoiKunal.github.io/documentation/windows/use-ms-local-account.md

   - ms
   - microsoft
 author: Kunal Shenoi
-description: Rollback registry hives to resolve OS corruption
+description: Bypass requirement to sign in with a Microsoft Account during Win 11 setup
 ---